 The use which results in the maximum profitability of the site is beyond the scope of this assignment.
 The recipient of the property's productivity (e.g., the lender, equity investor, the public, etc.) greatly determines what the use should be.
 Regardless, the use for the subject should conform to the neighborhood trends and be consistent with existing land uses.

 Conclusion: Highest and Best Use As Though Vacant

-The concluded highest and best use of the subject as though vacant for the site is multiple family development.
+The concluded highest and best use of the subject as though vacant for the site is multiple family development with similar density as the proposed property to the east.